A drop fell on the apple tree,

 And signed the fete away.

-We are busy working to bring Emily Dickinson's "Summer Shower" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Summer Shower" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Summer Shower" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.